GrinonBarrett/Taksidos/Core Rules/3=Equipment/Weapons/Melee Weapons.md

 **Pikaxe**, $180, 4 lb.
 Pole Axe
-*A common weapon used by the shock troops of the Lazine empire.*
+*A common weapon used by the shock troops of the Meolasine empire.*
 Range is extended to 3 yards.
 Attacks made against foes within 1 yard have disadvantage.

 **Xyston**, $180, 4 lb.